rubyworks/yard-tomdoc/README.md

 Copyright (c) 2010 Loren Segal, Thomas Sawyer

+YARD::TomDoc is distributable in accordance with the ters of the **MIT** licsnse.

-See the `NOTICE` file for license information on TomDoc.
+See the `LICENSE.txt` file for details.